AnikyMX/Open4ES-Shader-Android/README.md

 - Please report if you find other bugs!

 # More
-This repository is inspired by [ENDERMANYK](https://github.com/Open4Es/Open4Es-Shader-Android).
+This project was inspired by the work within this [repository](https://github.com/Open4Es/Open4Es-Shader-Android).